 The timely completion of clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until its conclusion.
-While enrollment has completed for all three of our Phase 3 clinical trials, we may not be able to initiate, continue or complete other clinical trials (including our ongoing Phase 1 clinical trial related to pediatric indications and any additional clinical trials that may be conducted in response to the CRL) of oral sulopenem, sulopenem or any other product candidate that we develop if we are unable to locate and enroll a sufficient number of eligible patients to participate in clinical trials as required by the FDA or comparable foreign regulatory authorities, such as the EMA.
+While we successfully completed enrollment for all three of our prior Phase 3 clinical trials, we may not be able to initiate, continue or complete other clinical trials (including the additional clinical trial to be conducted in response to the CRL) of oral sulopenem, sulopenem or any other product candidate that we develop if we are unable to locate and enroll a sufficient number of eligible patients to participate in clinical trials as required by the FDA or comparable foreign regulatory authorities, such as the EMA.
 Patient enrollment is a significant factor in the timing of clinical trials, and is affected by many factors, including:

-- the size and nature of the patient population; - the severity of the disease under investigation; - the proximity of patients to clinical sites; - the eligibility criteria for participation in the clinical trial; - the number of sites at which we conduct the trial and the speed at which we are able to open such sites; - the prevalence of antibiotic resistance to pathogens where we conduct the clinical trial; - the accuracy of certain estimates and assumptions upon which the design of the protocols are predicated; - our ability to recruit clinical trial investigators with appropriate experience; - competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that we are investigating; - our ability to obtain and maintain patient consents; - the risk that patients enrolled in clinical trials will drop out of the clinical trials before completion; and - the impact on access to hospitals and willingness of patients to participate in clinical trials such as our ongoing Phase 1 clinical trials related to pediatric indications and any other clinical trials that may be required for regulatory approval of our product candidates, as a result of pandemics, like COVID-19, and other health crises.
+- •the size and nature of the patient population; - •the severity of the disease under investigation; - •the proximity of patients to clinical sites; - •the eligibility criteria for participation in the clinical trial; - •the number of sites at which we conduct the trial and the speed at which we are able to open such sites; - •the prevalence of antibiotic resistance to pathogens where we conduct the clinical trial;

+- •the accuracy of certain estimates and assumptions upon which the design of the protocols are predicated; - •our ability to recruit clinical trial investigators with appropriate experience; - •competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that we are investigating; - •our ability to obtain and maintain patient consents: - •the risk that patients enrolled in clinical trials will drop out of the clinical trials before completion; and - •the impact on access to hospitals and willingness of patients to participate in clinical trials including the additional clinical trial to be conducted in response to the CRL, or any additional clinical trial(s) required for regulatory approval of our product candidates, as a result of pandemics, like COVID-19, and other health crises.

 The inclusion and exclusion criteria for any clinical trials of oral sulopenem and sulopenem may adversely affect our enrollment rates for patients in those clinical trials.
 In addition, we may face competition in enrolling suitable patients as a result of other companies conducting clinical trials for antibiotic product candidates that are intended to treat similar infections, resulting in slower than anticipated enrollment in our clinical trials.
-Enrollment delays in our clinical trials may result in increased development costs for oral sulopenem and/or sulopenem, or slow down or halt our product development for oral sulopenem.
+Enrollment delays in our clinical trials may result in increased development costs for oral sulopenem and/or sulopenem, or slow down or halt our product development for oral sulopenem and/or sulopenem.